Follow Us On:

 - It maintained the principle of parity between East and West Pakistan in combined Houses, with 175 seats for each zone.
 So in total, both the wings were to have 175 seats each in the two Houses of the Legislative Assembly.

 - In place of the Board of Ulama, the Supreme Court was given the power to decide if a law was in accordance with the basic teachings of the Holy Quran and Sunnah.

 - The two houses of the Legislative Assembly formed the Electoral College for the Presidential elections and the President was to be elected for a term of 5 years

 This proposal was received with great enthusiasm however, there were some points of criticism as well.
 The issue of equal powers to both Houses attracted a lot of criticism and some people maintained that since the lower house represented the people it should have more power.
-But generally this proposal was accepted although the parliament was divided on the response to the formula.
-Another significant measure during this period which facilitated the problem of constitution making was the settlement of the language issue.
-In 1954 the Constituent Assembly of Pakistan decided that the Bengali and Urdu would be the national languages of Pakistan.
-This decision facilitated the constitution making process.
+But generally, this proposal was accepted although the parliament was divided on the response to the formula.
+Another significant measure during this period that facilitated the problem of constitution-making was the settlement of the language issue.
+In 1954 the Constituent Assembly of Pakistan decided that Bengali and Urdu would be the national languages of Pakistan.
+This decision facilitated the constitution-making process.

 Unlike the two reports of the Basic Principles Committee, the Bogra Formula was appreciated by different sections of the society.
 There was great enthusiasm amongst the masses as they considered it to be a plan that could bridge the gulf between the two wings of Pakistan and would act as a source of unity for the country.
 The proposal was discussed in the Constituent Assembly for 13 days, and a committee was set to draft the constitution on 14th November 1953.
 However, before the constitution could be finalized, the Assembly was dissolved by Ghulam Muhammad, the then Governor-General of Pakistan.